TrelisResearch/arc-agi-2025/llm_python/experiment_notes.md

 ---
 ## Sept 15th 2025
+See `experimental/trelis_arc_agi_2_mixed_analysis` for a study of similarity and refinement.

 ### Inspection of Delta-Refine
-[x] Find a training-hard task that is a refinement AND solved in a HF dataset.
+[x] Find a training-hard task that is a refinement AND all-correct in a HF dataset Trelis/arc-agi-2-mixed-finetuning-20:
 - ff805c23: 16 programs
 - d4469b4b: 15 programs
 - ad3b40cf: 13 programs